datacarpentry/spreadsheet-ecology-lesson/episodes/03-dates-as-data.md

 In particular, please remember that DATE functions that are valid for a given spreadsheet program (be it LibreOffice Calc, Microsoft Excel, OpenOffice, Gnumeric, etc.) DATE functions are usually guaranteed to be compatible only within the same family of products.
-Most of the images of spreadsheets in this esson come from Microsoft Excel, run on a Mac or on Windows.
+Most of the images of spreadsheets in this lesson come from Microsoft Excel, run on a Mac or on Windows.
-Regardless of yoour spreadsheet, if you will later need to export the data and
+Regardless of your spreadsheet, if you will later need to export the data and
 ***need to conserve the timestamps***, you are better off handling them using one of the solutions discussed below.

 One of the big problems with Excel is it can [turn things that aren't dates into dates](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/),